Winter Outdoor Activities for Kids

 8. Ice Hockey

 Pull out the hockey sticks and find your puck to get ready for a game of ice hockey.
-Find the perfect frozen pond near your home and check to make sure it’s completely solid and an appropriate thickness, just to be safe.
+Find the perfect frozen pond near your home and check to ensure it’s completely solid and an appropriate thickness, just to be safe.
 Then, after everyone is all ready to go and adequately dressed with extra padding in the case of any falls, set up a goal on either end of the pond.
 Divide into teams, get that goal shot ready, and fire away.

 9. Building a Snow Fort